July 28 - August 6, 2024

-Established in October 2007, Germany Close Up – American Jews Meet Modern Germany is an initiative created to enrich transatlantic dialogue and provide Jewish American young emerging leaders up to 39 with an opportunity to experience modern Germany up close and personally.
-A generous government scholarship (a part of the ERP Special Assets of the German Ministry for Economics and Technology) covers more than two-thirds of participation costs, which leaves a participation fee of $990 per person.
+Established in October 2007, Germany Close Up – American Jews Meet Modern Germany is an initiative created to enrich transatlantic dialogue and provide young Jewish American emerging leaders up to age 39 with an opportunity to experience modern Germany up close and personally.
+A generous government scholarship (a part of the ERP Special Assets of the German Ministry for Economics and Technology) covers more than two-thirds of participation costs.

-- Jewish Berlin, present and past (incl. the integration of new members of the Jewish community)
+- Jewish Berlin, past and present (including the integration of new members of the Jewish community)

 - German-Israeli relations

 A generous government scholarship (part of the ERP Special Assets of the German Ministry for Economics and Technology) covers more than two-thirds of the participant fees.
 The participants will pay their participation fee indirectly to GCU by purchasing their individual roundtrip airline tickets.
 After acceptance into the Program, participants will be responsible for booking airline economy class tickets.
 A receipt will need to be provided to the DAAD office after completion of the seminar.

 - Apply to Classrooms Without Borders